Helen Pluckrose: Cynical Theories

 In 2020, Pluckrose released a non-fiction book, Cynical Theories, co-authored with James A. Lindsay and published by Pitchstone Publishing.

 Counterweight

 Pluckrose founded Counterweight as a reaction to the growth of implicit bias training and other forms of what Pluckrose calls "critical social justice ideology" in the workplace.

 The group describes itself as a "non-partisan, grassroots movement advocating for liberal concepts of social justice".

 Counterweight launched an online advice service in January 2021, which Pluckrose described as "Citizens Advice for the culture wars".

+Also labelled as an anti-woke helpline, Pluckrose claims that its main purpose was to cultivate dialogue and resolve conflicts.
 The group published a video which, according to The Telegraph, argued that "woke" activism unfairly judges people by their gender, race and sex, and pledged to provide resources such as mental health support and "expert guidance".
-Pluckrose stopped actively working for Counterweight in 2022 but continues to support the cause.
+Pluckrose ceased working for Counterweight in 2022 but continues to support the cause.

+Counterweight closed in May 2023, directing inquiries to other "very capable organisations", including the Institute for Liberal Values.
+Its original website now has new owners.

+The Counterweight Handbook

+In 2024, Pluckrose published The Counterweight Handbook, subtitled "Principal Strategies for Surviving and Defeating Social Justice Ideology - at Work, in Schools and Beyond".
+The book is published by Swift Press.

 Personal life

-Pluckrose lives in London with her husband David, a forklift driver, and their child.
+Pluckrose lives in London with her husband David, a forklift truck driver, and their daughter.